ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 <a name="types"></a>
-# Types of Artificial Neural Networks
+# Section IV: Types of Artificial Neural Networks

 There are numerous types of neural networks.
 In fact, it wouldn't be too far off to say that not one network works exactly the same.